-In addition, as organizations move toward multi-cloud and hybrid cloud environments, one of their biggest challenges is integrating and managing all the various services they use.
+In addition, as organizations move toward multi-cloud and hybrid cloud environments, one of their biggest challenges is integrating and managing the services they use.
 Some organizations also experience problems related to cloud governance and control when end users begin using cloud services without the knowledge or approval of IT.

-Cloud Computing Companies
+Bottom Line: Cloud Computing

 The popularity of cloud computing has grown steadily with no signs of slowing down since the phrase “cloud computing” was first used in the mid-1990s.
 It’s nearly ubiquitous among enterprises, with 87 percent operating a multi-cloud strategy and 72 percent a hybrid cloud strategy.
 Experts predict the market will continue to grow as organizations migrate more applications and data to the cloud.
 There are multiple models and a wide range of services available, giving organizations a lot of flexibility when it comes to cloud computing.
 From public to private to hybrid cloud, businesses can find or build the right configuration to meet their own particular budget, requirements, and needs.